Saul Goodman has his own page.

 - Scary Black Man: Jimmy first hired on Huell as part of his gambit to out the truth of Chuck's mental illness in court.
 Later on, he keeps Huell around explicitly for his size, which is certainly intimidating.
 He's never seen in action, however, and he's mostly a comedic figure.

 - What Happened to the Mouse?: Hank and Gomez tell him to sit tight in the safe house until they get back.
-They never do, although Word of God is that Agent Van Oster eventually had him questioned and released.
+After the events of the rest of the episode and the next, they never do, although Word of God is that Agent Van Oster eventually had him questioned and released.

 A former Boston police officer who is currently one of Saul Goodman's henchmen.
 He was first seen working with Skyler White and later as an accomplice of Saul's bodyguard, Huell Babineaux, who are referred to as Saul's "A-Team."
 He is the more vocal of the two and far more animated and seemingly competent.